 The question is “What’s the best sander to use?”

-If its rough work, a lot of material needs to be removed or shaping wood is involved then the belt sander is the tool of choice.
-But more often than not, what the woodworker, carpenter or handyman needs is to smooth a surface, remove old finish or sand between coats during final finishing.
+If it’s rough work, a lot of material needs to be removed, or shaping wood is involved then the belt sander is the tool of choice.
+But more often than not, what the woodworker, carpenter, or handyman needs is to smooth a surface, remove an old finish, or sand between coats during final finishing.
 These tasks bring us to two types of hand-held power sanders: The Random Orbital sander and the sheet sander.

 Technology has not ignored the sheet sander, which has been around for years.
 Down-sized from a tool that used a half-sheet of sandpaper to a quarter sheet and made more ergonomically designed to fit into the palm of the hand (hence the name “palm sander”) they are a very popular addition to the toolbox.

 Sheet sanders are designed to work with partial sheets of standard sandpaper, whereas random orbital sanders require round disks, typically attached to the sander base with either adhesive or hook-and-loop type fasteners.
 The ability to use standard sandpaper is a major advantage for sheet sanders since the sandpaper can be purchased almost anywhere.